Aadit3003/mCNV-image-analysis/README.md

 # An ImageJ macro tool for OCTA-based Quantitative Analysis of retinal mCNV
-This project was done under the guidance of Dr Sundaresan Raman, BITS Pilani, as a study oriented project CS F266.
+This project was done under the guidance of Dr Sundaresan Raman, BITS Pilani, as part of the course CS F266 (Study Oriented Project) in the First Semester of AY 21-22.

 ## Brief Description
 An ImageJ macro that allows users to automate the batch processing of retinal OCTA images of mCNV and measure nine biomarkers to characterize the lesion and vascular activity.